 Do not look for newspapers there.
 You will not find any.

 Since Tenga valley is a strategic base for military purposes, it is quite safe for women and men.
-However, one must take precautions from animals like snakes.
+However, one must take precautions against animals like snakes.

-While contemplating the ideas to travel, my first instinct was to go with my father who is in the Indian Army and has travelled extensively.
+While contemplating the idea to travel, my first instinct was to go with my father who is in the Indian Army and has travelled extensively.
 So, after his suggestion, I decided to go backpacking in Arunachal Pradesh and to be more specific – in Tenga Valley.

 An interesting thing to mention here is that I didn’t need any permit because I went there on Army Quota, where I stayed at Army camps and Army settlements.
 However, I will tell you the entire procedure of how a civilian can go backpacking in and around Tenga Valley.

 Arunachal Pradesh shares its boundary with Bhutan, Myanmar and China.
 Therefore, the state is extremely important from the point of view of security.
 Any person who is not a resident of the state of Arunachal Pradesh is required to procure a permit to enter the state.
 Indian citizens need an Inner Line Permit (ILP) and foreign nationals need a Protected Areas Permit (PAP) for the same.
 You can read the detailed procedure, fee and other requirements for the permits in this blog.

 Domestic tourists can obtain an ILP for Arunachal Pradesh both online and offline.
 Foreigners are required to obtain a PAP once they get an Indian visa.
 A foreign national cannot apply for the PAP online.
 The detailed process of getting an ILP and PAP for Arunachal Pradesh is given here.